-- 1. Push the UNLOCK a button (2) once. - The hazard indicator flashes once.
+- 1. Push the UNLOCK abutton 2 once. - The hazard indicator flashes once.
 The driver's door will unlock. - 3.
-Push the UNLOCK abutton (2) again within 1 minute.

-4. The hazard indicator flashes once again.
+Push the UNLOCK abutton (2) again within 1 minute. - The hazard indicator flashes once again.
 All the doors and the lift gate will unlock.

 All doors will be locked automatically unless one of the following operations is performed within 1 minute after pushing the UNLOCK button while the doors are locked.
-If during this 1-minute time period, the UNLOCK button button button button will be locked automatically after another 1 minute
+If during this 1-minute time period, the UNLOCK button spushed, all doors will be locked automatically after another 1 minute.